tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 Derived features are **features that build upon other features**.
 For example, say that in my data exploration process, I find the feature “Z-score of transaction amount” to be predictive of fraud.
 After all, a transaction amount 3 standard deviations above the mean would be quite alarming.

-How the derived feature is computed naturally depends on the how the underlying features are computed.
+How the derived feature is computed naturally depends on how the underlying features are computed.
 In our example, computing the mean and standard deviation of the average transaction amount in the past three months can be considered to be stateful and slow-changing features.
 We could compute these two features with either a batch or streaming engine.
 Once in the feature store, we can use an event’s transaction amount and combine it with the mean and standard deviation in a lambda function to compute the Z-score.

 #### Summary